dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2091: Education should cultivate an ethic of lifelong learning.
+### T2091: Education should foster critical thinking, creativity, emotional intelligence, and a love of learning.

 |Support|
 |---|